 VPC Peering allows you to route traffic between two AWS VPCs, via private IPs.

 Importantly, VPC Peering connections don't depend on physical hardware like a gateway or VPN connection.
-Instead, peering connections are created using utilise the VPC's existing infrastructure.
+Instead, peering connections are created using utilize the VPC's existing infrastructure.
 This can be especially useful if you have applications that require private & secure connections across multiple VPCs or accounts, or even a supplier's infrastructure.

 12. Forge a Tagging Strategy